Yag000/enum_stringify/README.md

 ### Custom string representation

-You can customize the string representation of the enum by adding rpefixes or/and suffixes to the variants and also changing the case of the string representation.
+You can customize the string representation of the enum by adding prefixes or/and suffixes to the variants and also changing the case of the string representation.

 ```rust